GianlucaPrincipini/oxidoc/README.md

 ## 🎯 Project Goals

-This project aims to explore — not optimize.
+This project aims to explore database internals through hands-on implementation.
 The primary goal is to learn by building something real.

 The roadmap includes: